mhx/dwarfs/doc/mkdwarfs.md

 directory structure.
 Traversal is breadth-first and single-threaded.

-When a regular file is discovered, its hardlink count is checked and if non-zero, its inode is looked up in a hardlink cache.
-If the inode has not been scanned yet, a scanning job will be added to a pool of `--num-workers` worker threads.
-These will perform a SHA1 checksum scan first, which is then used to determine duplicate files, as these will share the same data in the final DwarFS image.
-If a file is found not to be a duplicate, it will now potentially be scanned again (by the same worker threads and using the same memory mapping) to generate a similarity hash value.
-This only happens if `--order` is set to one of the two similarity order modes.
+When a regular file is discovered, its hardlink count is checked and if greater than one, its inode is looked up in a hardlink cache.
+Another lookup is performed to see if this is the first file/inode of a particular size.
+If it's the first file, we just keep track of the file.
+If it's not the first file, we add a jobs to a pool of `--num-scanner-workers` worker threads to compute a hash (determined by the the `--file-hash` option) of the file.
+We also add a hash-computing job for the first file.
+These hashes will be used for de-duplicating files.
+If `--order` is set to one of the similarity order modes, for each unique file, a further job is added to the pool to compute a similarity hash.
+This happens immediately for each inode of a unique size, but it is guaranteed that duplicates don't trigger another similarity hash scan (the implementation for this is indeed a bit tricky).

 Once all file contents have been scanned by the worker threads, all unique files will be assigned an internal inode number.

+This behaviour can be customized.
+When using `--file-hash=none`, de-duplication is completely disabled.
+Using `--max-similarity-size`, it is possible to prevent computation of similarity hashes for huge files.
+These huge files will then be stored separately before all other files in the image.

 ### Building

-Building the filesystem image uses a number of separate threads.
+Building the filesystem image uses a `--num-workers` separate threads.
 If `nilsimsa` ordering is selected, the ordering algorithm runs in its own thread and continuously emits file inodes.
 These will be picked up by the segmenter thread, which scans the inode contents using a cyclic hash and determines overlapping segments between previously